 How is creatinine measured and interpreted?

 Creatinine is measured by chemical analysis at a laboratory.
-Since normal levels of creatinine are typically quite low and increases occur incrementally with time, one individual blood level might not mean much to your veterinarian.
-Interpretation of creatinine levels requires a complete assessment of the ability of the kidneys to eliminate creatinine.
+Since normal levels of creatinine are typically quite low and increases can occur incrementally with time, one individual blood level might not mean much to your veterinarian.
+Interpretation of changing creatinine levels over time often gives a more complete assessment of kidney function.

-Creatinine is a valuable test but is insufficient on its own to diagnose kidney disease because when levels are elevated in the blood, your cat or dog has already lost the majority of kidney function.
+Creatinine is a valuable test but is insufficient on its own to diagnose kidney disease when pets may be helped the most.
+By the time creatinine levels are increased in the blood, your cat or dog has already lost the majority of its kidney function, and it may not be reversible.

 Learn more about kidney disease testing >